 Two-lane gravel infrastructure corridor into the 213,000 square km Slave Geological Province

-413 kilometres in length
+413 km in length

 - An all-weather road would adapt to the increasing challenges of climate change by replacing winter roads with more reliable access.

-- Five development phases have been identified:
+- Three development phases have been identified:

-- Highway 4 to Lockhart Lake
+- Tibbitt Lake (Highway 4) to Lockhart Lake

 - Lockhart to Lac de Gras (diamond mines)